Deleh/spiderss/README.md

 # Articles older than max_age (days) will be deleted and not be added
 max_age = 30

+# Date and time format as strftime to be included in the articles
+datetime_format = '%d.%m.%Y %H:%M'

 # Feeds
 # The category can be empty ('').
 The feed fill then be stored in the base_directory.
 # The category can also be a path, which will result in subdirectories (e.g. 'technology/hardware').
-# The name can also be empty (''). feeds with the same category will then be stored in the same directory.
+# The name can be empty, too (''). feeds with the same category will then be stored in the same directory.
+# If scrape is set to true, the article content will be fetched from it's link.
+# Otherwise the content of the RSS article is used.

 [[feed]]
 category = 'News'
 name = 'Newssite'
 url = 'https://example.org/feed'
+scrape = false

 [[feed]]
 category = 'News'
 name = 'Newssite 2'
 url = 'https://example.org/feed'
+scrape = true
 ```

 ### OPML import